hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 While Windows does have a command-line interface known as the "Command Prompt" that has its roots in MS-DOS (Microsoft Disk Operating System) it does not have an SSH tool built into it and so one needs to be installed.
-There are a variety of programs that can be used for this; two common ones we describe here, as follows:
+There are a variety of programs that can be used for this; a few common ones we describe here, as follows:

 #### Git BASH

 Git BASH gives you a terminal like interface in Windows.
-You can use this to connect to a remote computer by SSH.
-It is can be downloaded for free from [here](https://gitforwindows.org/).
+You can use this to connect to a remote computer via SSH.
+It can be downloaded for free from [here](https://gitforwindows.org/).

 #### Windows Subsystem for Linux

-The Windows Subsystem for Linux also allows you to connect to a remote computer by using SSH.
+The Windows Subsystem for Linux also allows you to connect to a remote computer via SSH.
 Instructions on installing it can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 #### MobaXterm